vuex-asr/vuex-asr/docs/learn-by-example/passing-bindings.md

 This means that a model that has already been bound to the component, either via vuex-asr or conventionally in the component itself, can also be passed to a child component.
 Giving you ultimate flexibility in organising and generalising your codebase.

-::: tip
+::: tip TIP
 You could use `asr-pass` in existing vue projects without using other vuex-asr functionality, to pass a binding from a parent- to a child-component.
 :::

-::: tip
+::: tip codesandbox
-For a quick overview go to the sandbox environment to follow along:
 [asr-pass](https://codesandbox.io/s/manual-asr-pass-nvcd5)
 :::